Someone Behind You: Plot

 Dae-yong tells them how he killed his wife in a fit of jealousy when he learned of his wife's alleged affair, then tried to find the force that controlled him after being released from jail.
 After Ga-in and Seok-min return home, Dae-yong commits suicide to stay away from the curse.
 At school, Ga-in has an apparition of her best friend killing her and realizes that she really cannot trust anyone.
 One night she wakes up and finds her parents killed.
 It is divulged that Hyun-joong is the one who killed her parents.
 Hyun-joong stabs her as she tries to save her younger sister Ga-yeon, and wants to set the house on fire to turn it into hell.
 Both sisters stab him and leave him dead as the house begins to burn.

 In the hospital, Ga-in and Ga-yeon are placed in the same room.
 Ga-in is having nightmares and is woken by her sister.
 Ga-in has a hallucination of Ga-yeon taking a knife from her pocket; they struggle and the knife ends up stabbing Ga-yeon.
 Ga-yeon cries and asks Ga-in how she could do this to her own sister.
 Seok-min appears and exposes his true individuality: the curse.
 He can only be seen by Ga-in and the people he controls.
-Ga-in looks down at Ga-yeon and realizes that it wasn't a knife in her pocket, but instead a burnt family photo.
+Ga-in looks down at Ga-yeon and realizes that it was not a knife in her pocket, but instead a burnt family photo.
 Seok-min then tries to kill Ga-in.
 Ga-in stabs Seok-min, but in reality she stabs herself because he is controlling her from the inside.

 In the epilogue, a boy is being verbally assaulted by his teacher.
 After the teacher leaves, Hong Seok-min appears in a new body and asks the boy if he wants help to get back at the teacher.